Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 \subsubsection{Optomechanics in the USC regime}

 Solid-state nanoelectromechanical resonators have been considered as a mediator of the interactions between qubits~\cite{PhysRevA.70.052315}.
-In this scenario, NOON states are another type of quantum states which can be obtained as a consequence of ultrastrong interactions~\cite{macri2016}.
+Ultrastrongly coupled optomechanical setups have been proposed to prepare quantum states of motion \cite{garziano2015single}.
+In the same scenario, another type of quantum states which can be obtained as a consequence of ultrastrong interactions are NOON states which are entangled states that represent a superposition of $N$ excitations in one mode with zero excitations in a second mode, and viceversa~\cite{macri2016}.
 It has been shown that the preparation of NOON states in ultrastrongly coupled optomechanical systems is possible following a completely controlled and deterministic procedure.
 The setup consists of two identical, optically coupled optomechanical systems which can be modeled by the photonic modes of the optical cavities and the phononic modes from the mechanical oscillators (see the description of the setup in Fig.~\ref{fig:macri}).
 The dynamics of each independent optomechanical subsystem are characterized by the Hamiltonian

-in the local Fock basis $|n_{i},m_{i}\rangle$, where the integers $n_{i}$ and $m_{i}$ represent the number of photons and vibrational excitations in the $i$-th optomechanical system.
+in the local Fock basis $|n_{i},m_{i}\rangle$, where the integers $n_{i}$ and $m_{i}$ represent the number of photons and vibrational excitations in the $i$th optomechanical system.
 The preparation of mechanical entangled NOON states requires two interacting optical cavities with an interaction Hamiltonian $\hat{\cal H}_{I}=\hbar g_{R}\left( \hat{a}_{1}^{\dagger} \hat{a}_{2} + \hat{a}_{1} \hat{a}^{\dagger}_{2} \right)$.
-Starting in the ground state of the system that contains no photons or phonons in either system, one of the optical resonators is excited with an external $\pi$-pulse resonant with the transition $|0_{1},0_{1};0_{2},0_{2}\rangle \leftrightarrow |1_{1},m_{1};0_{2},0_{2}\rangle$.
-Then, the system freely evolves with the interaction Hamiltonian undergoing Rabi oscillations.
-The time-dependent quantum state is then given by: $|\Psi(t) \rangle = \cos{\left(g_{R}t\right)} |1_{1},m_{1};0_{2},0_{2}\rangle - i \sin{\left(g_{R}t\right)} |0_{1},0_{1};1_{2},m_{2}\rangle$.
+Starting in the ground state of the system that contains no photons or phonons in either system, one of the optical resonators is excited with an external $\pi$ pulse resonant with the transition $|0_{1},0_{1};0_{2},0_{2}\rangle \leftrightarrow |1_{1},m_{1};0_{2},0_{2}\rangle$.
+Then the system freely evolves with the interaction Hamiltonian undergoing Rabi oscillations.
+The time-dependent quantum state is then given by $|\Psi(t) \rangle = \cos{\left(g_{R}t\right)} |1_{1},m_{1};0_{2},0_{2}\rangle - i \sin{\left(g_{R}t\right)} |0_{1},0_{1};1_{2},m_{2}\rangle$.
 A second resonant pulse with the transition $|1_{i},m_{i}\rangle \leftrightarrow |0_{i},N_{i}\rangle$ will produce the desired NOON state,